Itoah Scott-Enns, Director of the Arctic Funders Collaborative

 This learning curve could use some guidance and support at times, which is why the Arctic Funders Collaborative has formed as a community of support.
 To learn from one another and become more effective, informed, and responsible funders by working together and embarking on this continuous learning journey together.
 We will be using this blog as a vehicle for sharing our stories, experiences, and exciting updates coming out of the North and our work in Arctic philanthropy.
 We are excited to share this with you!

-Itoah is a member of the Tlicho Nation in the Northwest Territories, Canada, and has been working as the Director of the AFC since June 2015.
-She seeks to bring a Northern Indigenous perspective to the forefront of her work within the philanthropic community and is passionate about building a sustainable future for Dene in the North.
-Itoah is based in Yellowknife, NT, Canada.
+-Itoah is a member of the Tlicho Nation in the Northwest Territories, Canada, and has been working as the Director of the AFC since June 2015.
+She seeks to bring a Northern Indigenous perspective to the forefront of her work within the philanthropic community.
+She is based in Yellowknife and is passionate about building a sustainable future for Dene in the North.